paldhous/ucb/2018/dataviz/md/class5.md

 ![](./img/class5_9.jpg)

-Click `Browse`, navigate to the file ``wr_50m_jun_21_2018.pdf`, and then click `Import`.
+Click `Browse`, navigate to the file `wr_50m_jun_21_2018.pdf`, and then click `Import`.

-Once the PSF has been imported, highlight the section of the first table showing individual records for men:
+Once the PDF has been imported, highlight the section of the first table showing individual records for men:

 ![](./img/class5_10.jpg)